JoeyRussoniello/frosts/docs/api_reference/df_methods/merging.md

 ✅ Use When:

-- You're about to perform a .merge() and want to verify key consistency.
+- You're about to perform a .merge() and want to verify key consistency, especially in automated workflow where dropping/null values aren't acceptable.
 - You're validating referential integrity between two datasets.
 - You need to detect and handle unexpected join mismatches (e.g., early fail or alert system).